 - Designing listable products.

-At the moment, these tasks seem to belong to science-fiction or, better, art-fiction…
+At the moment, these tasks seem to belong to science-fiction or, to remain on the theme, art-fiction…